1Panel-dev/webkubectl/README.md

 ![Visitors in today](https://visitor-count-badge.herokuapp.com/today.svg?repo_id=webkubectl-webkubectl)

 # Advantage
--  Support multiple user and multiple sessions：A deployment of Web Kubectl can be used for a team, all of the team members can use Web Kubectl simultaneously, although they have different sessions.
+-  **Support multiple user and multiple sessions**：A deployment of Web Kubectl can be used for a team, all of the team members can use Web Kubectl simultaneously, although they have different sessions.
--  Isolation：All of the online sessions are isolated, each session has its own namespace and storage which is invisible to the others.
+-  **Isolation**：All of the online sessions are isolated, each session has its own namespace and storage which is invisible to the others.
--  Easy to use：It's easy to use Web Kubectl in two ways, embedded page and api.
+-  **Easy to use**：It's easy to use Web Kubectl in two ways, embedded page and api.

 # Architecture
 Web Kubectl use [webkubectl/gotty](https://github.com/webkubectl/gotty) to run a JavaScript based terminal on web browsers.<br>